spookysalsa/medermade.github.io/week-1/2-computer-setup/mac-instructions.md

 It will prompt you for your password - so be ready to type it in.

 ## Release 4: Set up your Path
-First you need to clone this github repository into your computer and install the files.
+First you need to clone this GitHub repository into your computer and install the files.
 Type each line separately:

 ```shell
 git clone https://github.com/supertopher/dotfiles.git